 Belief in God is an intuitive belief given our neurobiological makeup.
 Intuitive reasoning tends to change over a lifetime to the degree that one’s frames of reference change over time.
 It therefore stands to reason that belief in God may also change over time.
-Indeed, a number of studies found this to be the case.
+Indeed, a number of studies found this to be the case, some consider to be a spiritual crisis.

 For a teacher, computer programmer, psychologist this may be called a spiritual quest.
 In the event that this quest leads to questioning one’s earlier beliefs, it may be a powerful experience, it may shake spiritual foundations, but it does not follow that one’s job may be at risk.